AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Room Management/agora_chat_restful_room_allowlist.md

 ## Adding a user to the chat room allow list

 Adds the specified user to the chat room allow list.
-Members in the chat room allow list can still send messages after the chat room owner or admin has muted all the chat room members using the global mute method.
+Members in the chat room allow list can still send messages after the chat room owner or an admin has muted all the chat room members using the global mute method.

 ### HTTP request